-When you are considering making a donation to a nonprofit, independent groups like GuideStar, Charity Navigator and the Better Business Bureau’s Wise Giving Alliance at Give.org can provide valuable charity ratings information to help you decide which are the best charities to donate to.
+When you are considering making a donation to a nonprofit, independent groups like GuideStar, Charity Navigator and the Better Business Bureau’s Wise Giving Alliance at Give.org can provide valuable charity ratings information to help you decide the best charities to donate to.

 Most years, UNICEF USA has received the highest charity rating marks for accountability and transparency from Charity Navigator.
 UNICEF USA has also been awarded GlobalGiving’s Superstar status for demonstrating the highest level of engagement and/or effectiveness.
-Our program expense ratio of 88.4 percent means we are a highly efficient charity, with 3.1 percent of our expenses going to administration and a little over 8 percent to fundraising.
+Our program expense ratio of 88.4 percent means we are a highly efficient charity.

-To make the most of charity evaluations like these, it’s important to understand how the charity ratings methodologies work and how well they apply to the unique structure, governance and operating conditions of the nonprofits ranked.
+To make the most of charity evaluations like these, it is important to understand how the charity ratings methodologies work and how well they apply to the unique structure, governance and operating conditions of the nonprofits ranked.